Chart Color Schemes

 Health performance in Gin Gin is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Gin Gin faces significant health challenges, with various conditions affecting both younger and older age groups.
-Private health cover is low at approximately 48%, covering around 2,772 people, compared to the national average of 55.3%.
+Private health cover stands at approximately 48%, covering around 2,772 people, which is lower than the national average of 55.3%.

-The most prevalent medical conditions are arthritis (14.1%) and mental health issues (9.7%).
-Conversely, 55.7% of residents report no medical ailments, compared to 59.4% in Rest of Qld.
-Gin Gin has a higher proportion of seniors aged 65 and over at 27.8%, or 1,613 people, compared to the rest of Queensland's 26.8%.
-Despite this, health outcomes among seniors are better than those of the general population.
+The most prevalent medical conditions are arthritis (affecting 14.1% of residents) and mental health issues (9.7%).
+Conversely, 55.7% of residents report no medical ailments, compared to 59.4% in the rest of Queensland.
+Gin Gin has a higher proportion of seniors aged 65 and over, with 27.8%, or approximately 1,613 people, compared to the state average of 26.8%.
+Despite this, health outcomes among seniors are promising, performing well relative to the general population in health metrics.

 Frequently Asked Questions - Health